Jatt, Israel: Politics

 Direct elections were held for the mayoralty for the first time in the 1960s, with Ali Abdul-Razzaq Malak, succeeded by Sharif Jameel Gara.
-Then in 1973, Ahmed Mahmoud Abu Asba was elected; he was re-elected for a second term in 1983.
-The 1988 elections were won by Galal Abd al-Kader Wattad, and in 1993 Ahmed Mahmoud Abu Asba returned to the mayoralty.
-The 1998 elections were won by Dr. Mohammad Hassan Abu Foul.
+Then in 1973, Ahmed Mahmoud Abu Asba was elected and re-elected for a second term in 1983.
+Galal Abd al-Kader Wattad won the 1988 elections, and Ahmed Mahmoud Abu Asba returned to the mayoralty in 1993.
+Mohammad Hassan Abu Foul won the 1998 elections.

 Following the local council's re-establishment in 2010, Khaled Gharra was elected mayor.
 Khaled Gharra was succeeded by Muhammad Taher Wattad and was reelected in 2019.
 Former Knesset Member and writer Muhammed Wattad was from Jatt.